-The module is provided with two status indicators which indicate the operational state (prerun, run, and error states) of the module.
+The module is provided with two status indicators which indicate the operational state of the module.
 The status indicators provide a quick visual check of the operation of the module.

 Error Messages

 In the event of an electronic, mechanical or hydraulic failure, the module generates an error message in the user interface.
 For each message, a short description of the failure, a list of probable causes of the problem, and a list of suggested actions to fix the problem are provided (see chapter Error Information).